 3. Robotic process automation (RPA): Leveraging software robots (bots) to automate tasks and processes involving digital systems, RPA can automate many tasks, including data entry, processing, and analysis.
 Nevertheless, it creates another maintenance burden for the organization.

-5. Artificial intelligence (AI): AI uses algorithms and statistical models to enable systems to learn and improve over time without explicit programming.
+5. Artificial Intelligence (AI) AI uses algorithms and statistical models to enable systems to learn and improve over time without explicit programming.
 It can automate tasks and processes and improve decision-making accuracy and efficiency.

-6. Machine learning (ML): ML is a type of AI that uses algorithms and statistical models to analyze data and make predictions or recommendations based on the patterns and trends identified in the data.
+6. Machine learning ML is a type of AI that uses algorithms and statistical models to analyze data and make predictions or recommendations based on the patterns and trends identified in the data.
 It is often used with other technologies to improve the accuracy and efficiency of decision-making.

 However, these core technologies cannot become sustainable solutions without the proper goals, strategy planning, implementation and operational management of hyperautomation.